IbraheemRodrigues/ibraheemrodrigues.github.io/_projects/2019/nut-locket.md

 image: /assets/p/2019/nut-locket/cover.jpg
 ---

+This project was an absolute blast, and although fustrating at times the outcome is excellent - though not without heaps of room for improvement.

 All parts were made from a 0.4mm sheet of brass.
 It's easily cut, hammered, soldered, anealed and to round it off can polished to an incredible golden shine; a truely beutiful material both to work with and to look at.

 ![All parts were made from a 0.4mm sheet of brass.](/assets/p/2019/nut-locket/sheet.png)